0 Items in Your Cart

 Because electrical and electronics engineering is such a diverse field, there are numerous divisions within which engineers work.
 In fact, the discipline reaches nearly every other field of applied science and technology.
 In general, electrical and electronics engineers use their knowledge of the sciences in the practical applications of electrical energy.
 They concern themselves with things as large as atom smashers and as small as microchips.
 They are involved in the invention, design, construction, and operation of electrical and electronic systems and devices of all kinds.

 The work of electrical and electronics engineers touches almost every part of our lives.
-Think of the things around you that have been designed, manufactured, maintained, or in any other way affected by electrical energy: the lights in a room, cars on the road, televisions, audio systems, telephones, your doctor's blood-pressure reader, MP3 players, smartphones, video games, and computers.
+Think of the things around you that have been designed, manufactured, maintained, or in any other way affected by electrical energy: the lights in a room, cars on the road, televisions, audio systems, telephones, your doctor's blood-pressure monitor, MP3 players, smartphones, video games, and computers.
 When you start to think in these terms, you will discover that the electrical engineer has in some way had a hand in science, industry, commerce, entertainment, and even art.

 The list of specialties that engineers are associated with reads like an alphabet of scientific titles—acoustics, speech, and signal processing; electromagnetic compatibility; geoscience and remote sensing; lasers and electro-optics; robotics; ultrasonics, ferroelectrics, and frequency control; vehicular technology.
 As evident in this selected list, engineers are apt to specialize in what interests them, such as communications, robotics, or automobiles.